sendwithus/vic-tech-events/README.md

 * [OpenHack Victoria](https://www.meetup.com/OpenHack-Victoria/): Come out.
 Hang.
 Sling code.
 It'll be fun.

+* [PeopleOps](http://www.peopleops.ca/): A network of people operations professionals that can share experiences and learn from others in the community, all in confidence.
+Sharing advice, tips and lessons learned to help inspire others to build the best companies Tectoria has ever seen.

 * Side Project Sunday: More info on YYJTech Slack.

 * [Startup Slam](startupslam.io): Startup Slam is a tech conference showcases Victoria’s burgeoning tech sector and provide insightful and informative workshops to young professionals.
 September 29, 2018 || University of Victoria